Precise Statistical Analysis of Classification Accuracies for Adversarial Training: Main results for isotropic features

 \subsection{Phase transition for robust data separability}

 In this section we discuss our results for characterizing the phase transition for $(\eps,q)$-separability under the Gaussian mixtures model.
 As detailed earlier in Section \ref{sec:data}, in our asymptotic setting the dimension of the mean vector $\vct{\mu}$ ($d$) as well as the size of the training data ($n$) grow to infinity in proportion with each other $n/d=\delta$.
-To state our main result we need some definitions and some technical assumption on the limiting behavior of the mean vector.
+To state our main result we need a few technical assumptions on the limiting behavior of the mean vector.
 We begin with a simple assumption on the convergence of the Euclidean norm of the mean vector.

-\begin{assumption}[Convergence of Euclidean norm of $\vct{\mu}$] We assume the Euclidean norm of the mean vector converges to a bounded quantity, that is $\lim_{n\to\infty} \twonorm{\vct{\mu}} = V <\infty$. \end{assumption} We note that for the isotropic case, the boundedness condition in Assumption~\ref{ass:norm-mu} is already implied by Definition~\ref{ass:asymptotic}(b).
+\begin{assumption}[Convergence of Euclidean norm of $\vct{\mu}$] We assume the Euclidean norm of the mean vector converges to a bounded quantity, that is $\twonorm{\vct{\mu}} \to V <\infty$, as $n\to\infty$ and $n/d\to\delta$. \end{assumption} We note that for the isotropic case, the boundedness condition in Assumption~\ref{ass:norm-mu} is already implied by Assumption~\ref{ass:asymptotic}(b).

 Naturally, the separability threshold depends on the mean vector and the adversary's power.
 For instance, intuitively, one expects the separability threshold to decrease as the adversary's power or the length of the mean vector increases.
 We also expect the direction of the mean vector $\frac{\vct{\mu}}{\twonorm{\vct{\mu}}}$ to play a role.
 We capture these effects via the spherical width of a suitable set.
 Recall that the \emph{spherical width} of a set $\mathcal{S}\subset\R^d$ is a measure of its complexity and is defined as